kyma-project/kyma/docs/application-connector/10-02-application-gateway-troubleshooting.md

 ---
-title: Error when calling a registered Service
+title: Error when calling a registered service
 type: Troubleshooting
 ---